adaa-polsl/RuleKit/README.md

 ## 1.2.
 Parameter set definition

 This section allows user to specify induction parameters.
-The package allows testing multiple parameter sets in a single run.
-Every parameter has its default value, thus, only selected parameters may be specified by the user.
+The package enables testing multiple parameter sets in a single run.
+Every parameter has its default value, thus, only selected parameters may be explicitly given.
 In the automatic induction, the following parameters apply:

 ```
 <parameter_set name="paramset_1">